-Recess is scheduled daily for a total of 30 minutes for all students.
+Recess is scheduled daily for all students during their lunch time.
 We do not go outside if it is raining or if the temperature is 20 degrees Fahrenheit or below.
 Children who have been ill must have a note from their parents requesting that they not go outside.
 If children are to stay in from recess for more than three consecutive days, a doctor's note is required.